-Homemade dulce de leche (which literally means milk jam) is one of the most popular desserts in Latin America, and for all the good reasons!
+Homemade dulce de leche (which literally means milk jam) is one of the most popular desserts in Latin America, and for all the good reasons.

 Made with really simple inexpensive ingredients, this luscious sauce has a nutty brown colour and deep caramelised toffee flavour that will totally win you over.

-Brownies, ice cream, cookies, muffins, cheesecakes, cakes, pie (hello banoffee pie!), and almost any other dessert you can think of.
+Think brownies, ice cream, cookies, muffins, cheesecakes, cakes, pie (hello banoffee pie!), and almost any other dessert you can think of.

 Other mouth-watering ways to totally rock your homemade dulce de leche include stirring it into a luxurious Italian hot chocolate, or using it as a dip for apple slices, for a health-ish treat.